-Limited liability company (In Slovak: "spoločnosť s ručením obmedzeným") is the most common form of commercial company in Slovakia.
+A Limited liability company (Sk. "spoločnosť s ručením obmedzeným") is the most common form of commercial company in Slovakia.

-It may be founded by one or more (up to 50) individuals or companies, irrespective of their nationality.
-A company with a sole shareholder cannot be the sole shareholder of another limited liability company (chaining ban).
-This rule also applies to foreign limited liability companies or individuals.
-An individual may be the sole shareholder of up to three companies.
+A limited liability company may be founded by one or more (up to 50) individuals or companies irrespective of their nationality.
+A company with a sole member cannot be the sole member of another company (chaining ban).
+An individual may be the sole member of up to three companies.
+This rule also applies to foreign LLCs or individuals.
 The company cannot be established by a founder with tax, customs duty or social insurance arrears, unless a consent of the respective authority is issued.
-Moreover, limited liability company also cannot be established by a person recorded as a debtor in the Slovakian Register of issued authorizations to perform issued enforcement authorisation.
-This limitation does not apply to foreign companies or individuals.
+Moreover, LLC also cannot be established by a person recorded as a debtor in the Register of issued authorizations to perform issued enforcement authorisation.
+This does not apply to foreign companies or individuals.

-The minimum capital requirement for a limited liability company is EUR 5,000 and the minimum contribution of each shareholder is EUR 750.
+The minimum capital requirement for an LLC is EUR 5,000 and the minimum contribution of each shareholder is EUR 750.
 If the company has a sole founder, the registered capital must be paid up in full before it is registered in the Commercial Register.
-If there is more than one founder, at least 30 per cent of each shareholder's contribution to the registered capital, and overall, at least 50 per cent of the minimum registered capital must be paid up before registration in the Commercial Register.
+If there is more than one founder, at least 30 per cent of each member's contribution to the registered capital, and overall, at least 50 per cent of the minimum registered capital must be paid up before registration in the Commercial Register.

 Monetary or non-monetary (in-kind) contributions are allowed, namely real or movable property, certain intangible assets, and existing and documented due debts.
-The value of in-kind contributions is subject to an expert valuation and these contributions must be fully paid up before registration of the company in the Commercial Register.
+The value of in-kind contributions is subject to an official valuation and these contributions must be fully paid up before the registration of the LLC in the Commercial Register.